Zamiell/stardew-valley/Min-Max_Guide.md

 - The friendship from a liked gift would be fully depleted on Spring 10 of year 3.
 - Pierre's store opens at 9 AM.
 - In this route, it is inconvenient to give Pierre a gift, since you have to wait until for the store to open, and you are typically warping to the Skull Cavern at 6 AM.
 - Even if you care about friendship with Pierre, it is probably not worth it to waste 3 potential hours at the Skull Cavern.
-If you are doing a "farm prep" day on the 26th (clearing debris, etc.) instead of going to the Skull Cavern, then you might want to give him a present in conjunction with buying Parsnip Seeds (as a "linger" crop).
+If you are doing a "farm prep" day on the 26th (clearing debris, etc.) instead of going to the Skull Cavern, then you might want to give him a present in conjunction with buying Parsnip Seeds (as a linger crop).

 #### Emily - Spring 27